A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Numerical results

 \textbf{Example 2.} In this example, we use a sequence of eigenvalue problems.
 It is the \texttt{NaCl} sequence of size $9273$, used in the previous example and in~\cite{winkelmann2019chase}.
-There are $16$ such matrices~\cite{winkelmann2019chase}, and we used eigenvalues of the $14$th matrix to compute eigenpairs of the $15$th matrix.
+There are $16$ such matrices.
+We first use \texttt{PDESHEP} to compute the partial eigendecomposition of the $15$th matrix by using the eigenpairs of the $14$th and the purpose is to show that \texttt{PDESHEP} works for highly related eigenvalue problems.
 The first $256$ eigenvalues of the $14$th matrix are shown in Figure~\ref{fig:kmeans}.
-Since the SCF loop is nearly converged, eigenvalues of the $15$th and $14$th matrices are quite similar.
+Since the SCF loop is nearly converged, eigenvalues of the $15$th and $14$th matrices are quite similar and the starting vectors obtained from the $14$-th matrix are also very good approximations.

 The ChASE algorithm~\cite{winkelmann2019chase} computes $nev=256$ smallest eigenpairs of \texttt{NaCl} by using Chebyshev accelerated subspace iterations.
 When computing many eigenpairs, ChASE would become much slower since it does not use spectrum slicing strategy.
 The advantage of our algorithm is that it can compute many (even all) eigenpairs efficiently.
 In this example, we compute $nev=2000, 5000$ and $9273$ eigenpairs for this matrix.